percona/portal-doc/docs/create-manage-organizations.md

 ###Existing organizations for Percona customers
-If you are an existing Percona Support customer, you do not need to manually create or join organizations.
-Percona Platform can recreate existing Percona Customer organizations based on the details available on the Percona Customer account.<br />
+If you are an existing Percona Support customer, you do not need to create or join organizations manually.
+Percona Platform can recreate existing Percona Customer organizations based on the details available on your Percona Customer account.<br /><br />
-The organization is automatically recreated the first time that the Customer Portal account administrator logs into the Platform. <br />
+The Customer Portal organization is automatically recreated the first time that the account administrator logs into Percona Platform. <br />
 Other organization members subsequently logging in to the Platform will be automatically added as members of the existing organization. <br /><br />

 All the information about the organization like available Support entitlements, tickets, and contacts is also automatically copied over to your new Platform organization. <br />
-As an account administrator, finish setting up the recreated organization by making sure all your organization members register for a Percona Account and log in to the Portal. <br />
+As an account administrator, finish setting up your Percona Platform organization by making sure all your organization members register for a Percona Account and log in to the Portal. <br />
 This ensures that your new Platform organization mirrors the hierarchy of your organization on Customer Portal.

 ###Viewing the organization info